 Engagement models in nearshoring

-An outsourcing company usually allows choosing from several engagement models.
-And here’s the tricky part: you need to choose the right model for your project at a given time, taking into account its future development.
-However, it’s smart to enter into negotiations knowing what sort of models are out there.
+A software development outsourcing company usually allows choosing from several engagement models.
+And here's the tricky part: you need to choose the right model for your project at a given time, taking into account its future development.
+However, it's smart to enter into negotiations knowing what sort of models are out there.

 Fixed price nearshoring model